This piece was written in 2012 and I have decided not to update it but let it stand as it is.

 2. Brighton Rock (2010)

 The long-awaited 21st century take on Greene's famous novel did not disappoint, although it had a lot to live up to.
 For me, the updating of the novel to the 60s Mod era worked very well, although one or two scenes were inevitably going to draw comparisons with Quadrophenia, and Sam Riley was excellent as Pinkie, although I still prefer Attenborough's definitive performance.
 My main quibble with the film was that Pinkie is shown as growing into the role of the gang leader, and lacks the authority which Pinkie must have (as he had in the book and 1947 version) for the plot to work.
-However I think Andrea Riseborough's performance as Rose is better than Carol Marsh's in the original, and she has indeed gone to become a major actress.
+However I think Andrea Riseborough's performance as Rose is better than Carol Marsh's in the original, and she has indeed gone on to become a major actress.
 Surprisingly, the film went with the 1947 film ending rather than the book ending, but it works beautifully.
+I've now compared this film with its 1947 predecessor and the Greene book, see here.

 3. Control (2007)